 Computer access If you don't have a smartphone, tablet or laptop, desktop computers are available for guests at some hotels and in some public locations such as Hong Kong's Central Library.

 In 1991 the Crimes (Amendment) Ordinance removed criminal penalties for homosexual acts between consenting adults over the age of 18.
-Since then LGBT+ groups have been lobbying for legislation to address the issue of discrimination on the grounds of sexual orientation, but the government has been criticised for failing to recognise and embrace the community.
+Since then LGBTQ+ groups have been lobbying for legislation to address the issue of discrimination on the grounds of sexual orientation, but the government has been criticised for failing to recognise and embrace the community.

-In July 2018 there was a landmark ruling by Hong Kong's Court of Final Appeal, stating that the same-sex partner of a British expat should be granted a spousal visa – a move that has given the local LGBT+ community hope that change (and, importantly, greater equality) is on the horizon.
+In July 2018 there was a landmark ruling by Hong Kong's Court of Final Appeal, stating that the same-sex partner of a British expat should be granted a spousal visa – a move that has given the local LGBTQ+ community hope that change (and, importantly, greater equality) is on the horizon.

 Dim Sum Magazine (http://dimsum-hk.com) Hong Kong’s first free gay lifestyle magazine covers local lifestyle, news and entertainment.